capactio/capact/docs/engine-graphql-api.md

 1. User (approver) runs the Action with `runAction` mutation.
 1. Engine changes the Action status to `RUNNING`.
 1. Depending on what happens, Engine changes the Action status:
-    1. If user cancelled the Action, it changes to `BEING_CANCELLED` and after that to `CANCELLED`.
+    1. If user canceled the Action, it changes to `BEING_CANCELED` and after that to `CANCELED`.
     1. If user didn't cancel the action, it changes to `SUCCEEDED` or `FAILED`.

 ## Implementation Specific Behavior